hypertidy/silicate/inst/misc/geospatialsci-2018.md

 ## Simple Features

-SF does not address what "non-simple" features are or might be yet clearly these include important application domains such as GPS data, transport networks, point clouds, computer aided design, virtual and/or augmented reality, and 3D games.
+SF does not address what "non-simple" features are or might be, yet clearly these include important application domains such as GPS data, transport networks, point clouds, computer aided design, virtual and/or augmented reality, and 3D games.
 Each of these significant arenas have their own standards which are